-Function-correcting codes (FCCs) were introduced by Lenz et al. in \cite{10132545} as a coding framework designed to recover the value of a target function of the data rather than the data itself, resulting in substantially lower redundancy compared to traditional error-correcting codes.
+Function-correcting codes (FCCs) were introduced by Lenz et al. in \cite{10132545} as a coding framework for recovering the value of a target function from the data rather than the data itself, resulting in substantially lower redundancy than traditional error-correcting codes.
 Their work formalized FCCs, established an equivalence with irregular-distance codes, and provided general upper and lower bounds demonstrating how the structure of the protected function influences the required redundancy.
 Subsequent developments, such as \cite{Xia2023}, revisited the model and extended the framework from the Hamming metric to the symbol-pair metric, deriving several bounds and structural insights.
 In \cite{Premlal2024}, the authors established a lower bound on the redundancy of FCCs for linear functions.
-Focusing on the Hamming weight and Hamming weight distribution, Ge et al. \cite{Ge2025} produced stronger lower bounds on redundancy and introduced code designs that exactly meet those bounds.
+Focusing on the Hamming weight and its distribution, Ge et al. \cite{Ge2025} established lower bounds on redundancy and introduced code designs that exactly meet those bounds.

-A growing line of research has further generalized FCCs to nonstandard error models.
+A growing line of research has further generalized FCCs to non-standard error models.
 In particular, \cite{Singh2025} extended function-correcting codes to the $b$-symbol read channel, addressing clustered read errors common in modern storage systems.
 That work introduced irregular $b$-symbol distance codes and derived bounds characterizing the redundancy needed to recover a function value under this metric.
 The results, supported by a graph-theoretic formulation and illustrative examples, show that FCCs can achieve substantially lower redundancy than traditional $b$-symbol error-correcting codes when only the function output must be protected.

-Further extensions were provided in \cite{Verma2025FCCL}, which studied function-correcting codes for locally bounded $b$-symbol functions over $b$-symbol read channels.
+Further extensions were provided in \cite{11250740}, which studied function-correcting codes for locally bounded $b$-symbol functions over $b$-symbol read channels.
 Recently, function correction has also been explored in the Lee-metric setting \cite{rajan2025plotkin, Verma2025FCCL}.
 More recent work, such as \cite{rajput2025function}, investigates hybrid protection models in which both the function value and selected parts of the data must remain resilient to errors, highlighting the versatility of FCCs as a targeted and efficient alternative to full-message protection.